 Course requirements, as mandated by both the Illinois State Board of Education and IWU, are quite specific, leaving little room for electives.
-It is, therefore, essential that all students planning to enter the teaching profession declare their intent to do so to the Chair of the Educational Studies Department as soon into their academic career as possible.
+It is, therefore, essential that all students planning to enter the teaching profession declare their intent to do so to the Dean of the School of Educational Studies as soon into their academic career as possible.